-Orleans House has changed over time from a private home to a public Art Gallery.
-The Main Gallery and Grade 1 listed Octagon Room are currently closed for refurbishment and restoration, generously supported by the Heritage Lottery Fun, and will re-open in early 2018.
-The Stables Gallery and Education Centre are still open with an exciting programme of exhibitions and events.
+Orleans House has changed over time from a private home to a free public Art Gallery.
+It houses the Grade 1 listed Octagon Room and is home to the Richmond Borough Art Collection.
+It offers a varied programme of exhibitions and events.

 Come and discover one of London’s most historic boroughs through an amazing collection of objects from pre-history to the modern day, exciting exhibitions, hands on displays and creative holiday workshops for families.